awi-response/darts-nextgen/docs/dev/arch.md

 - The `darts-superresolution` package is the successor of the `superresolution` repository.
 - The `darts-segmentation` package is the successor of the `train` and `prepare_data` script.

-The following diagram visualizes how the new packages work together based on the first version of the pipeline.
-Note that this diagram is not up-to-date.
+The following diagram visualizes how the new packages are meant to work together.
 ![DARTS nextgen architecture](../assets/darts_nextgen_architecture.png){ loading=lazy }

+!!! warning "This is a mock"

+    This diagram is not realised in any form.
+It just exists for demonstrational purposes.
+    To see an example of a realized pipeline based on this architecture please see the [Pipeline v2 Guide](../guides/pipeline-v2.md)

 ### Create a new package